Malulu/metaphorsrobot/important-dates.md

 	<li><b>Notification of acceptance:</b> 30 October 2020<br></li>
 	<li><b>Camera-ready version:</b> 6 November 2020<br></li>
 		<li><b> Workshop date:</b> 14 Number 2020</li></p>
-	<p>This is a half-day workshop and will be held in conjunction with <a href="https://sites.psu.edu/icsr2020/">ICSR 2020</a> in a virtual format with accessible registration costs<br>
+	<p>This is a half-day workshop and will be held in conjunction with <a href="https://sites.psu.edu/icsr2020/">ICSR 2020</a> in a virtual format with accessible registration costs.</p>

 <div class="row">
 	<div class="6u 12u$(small)">